vcmi/VCMI.eu/content/faq.md

 * How do I install VCMI (Windows)?

 > Easiest way: Download release from <https://github.com/vcmi/vcmi/releases/latest> and install VCMI into Heroes 3 folder.
 Cleaner way: Download release and install VCMI into new folder, then copy "data", "maps" and "mp3" folders from some folder with installed Heroes 3 into main VCMI folder (OR %USERPROFILE%\Documents\My Games\vcmi folder).
-More detailed information about currently recommended setup process is available in download section on this website after you choose your system.
+More detailed information about currently recommended setup process is available on our wiki: <https://wiki.vcmi.eu/Installation>

 * Who works on this?